drawpile/drawpile.github.io/help/common/update2x2x2.markdown

 At the time of writing, it's still waiting for some translations to other languages to finish, but nothing's changing about the code anymore.
 So if you don't want to wait for that, you can [install the alpha release](https://github.com/drawpile/Drawpile/releases/tag/continuous){:target="_blank"} right now.

+The following is an illustrated guide showing off what changed in this version.

 * Table of contents
 {:toc}